-Zones 4 through 9 encompass most of the central area of the United States, from the Great Lakes south to Tennessee and from the Atlantic seaboard to the eastern slopes of the Cascade and Sierra Nevada mountains.
+Zones 4 through 9 encompass most of the central and southern areas of the United States, from the Great Lakes south to Florida and from the Atlantic seaboard to the eastern slopes of the Cascade and Sierra Nevada mountains.
 Landscapers in this region have the widest selection of species that grow quickly to provide instant shade.
 Here are four popular ones:

 - Green Giant Arborvitae (Thuja 'Green Giant').
 This evergreen with flat, scaled needles grows in a pyramid shape and is perfect for shaping into hedges to form a natural barrier or a windbreak.
 Hardy in zones 5 through 8, Green Giant requires little to no maintenance and is not particular about soil type.
 It grows up to 2 feet per year to a maximum height of 60 feet and a spread of 15 feet.

 - Tulip Tree (Liriodendron tulipifera).
-One of the tallest trees you can plant, a tulip tree can top out at 190 feet, although a height of 90 feet and spread of 40 feet at maturity is more common.
-Found in zones 4 through 9, it grows as much as 2 feet every year and features aromatic stems and tulip-like leaves that turn golden yellow in the fall.
+One of the tallest trees you can plant, a tulip tree can top out at 130 feet, although a height of 90 feet and spread of 40 feet at maturity is more common.
+A perennial in zones 4 through 9, it grows as much as 2 feet every year and features aromatic stems, tulip-like leaves that turn golden yellow in the fall, and cup-shaped golden-yellow to orange flowers.

 - Pecan (Carya illinoinensis).
 Besides providing plenty of shade, this state tree of Texas starts to produce 75 to 100 pounds of nuts annually about 6 years after you plant it.
 It grows from 1 to 2 feet every year to reach a final height of 70 to 100 feet with a maximum spread of 75 feet.
-The pecan tree, with its massive trunk, is not particular about soil type and grows well in zones 6 through 9.
+The pecan tree, with its massive trunk, is not particular about soil type and grows well in zones 5 through 9.
+Pecan trees are notoriously "self-pruning," which means they drop branches during periods of high winds and storms, so you'll want to plant these trees away from driveways, sidewalks, flower beds, and perennial borders.